Gabisonfire/ge-proton-manager/README.md

 - --list-json
   - Prints GE-Proton versions used by games in JSON format
 - --update-games
-  - Updates installed games to the latest GE version (requires --latest or --version)
+  - Updates installed games to the latest (or provided version) GE version (requires --latest or --version)
 - --update-default
-  - Updates the default proton version to latest GE version (requires --latest or --version)
+  - Updates the default proton version to latest (or provided version) GE version (requires --latest or --version)
 - --update-exclude
   - Exclude games from updates by game ID.
 - --update-exclude-regex